 The supply of western red cedar has remained constant over the past 25 years, and it’s predicted to be in the future so long as we continue to sustainably manage our supply.
 Additionally, the percentage of knotty material in the marketplace is increasing—we’re seeing great applications using knotty material in all sorts of projects.

-Stay tuned for more from Paul as we continue to learn from him on the Dunn Solutions blog over the next few months.
+Watch additional installments in our series with Paul here, and stay tuned for more from Paul as we continue to learn from him on Dunn Solutions over the next few months.